Giggs tells jury ‘infidelity’ reputation justified but he has never hit a woman

 The 48-year-old is also accused of using controlling and coercive behaviour against Kate Greville.

-The former winger’s barrister Chris Daw QC, calling his client to the witness box, asked Giggs if he agreed he was “well known” the world over for being a footballer.
+The former Wales manager’s barrister Chris Daw QC, calling his client to the witness box, asked Giggs if he agreed he was “well known” the world over for being a footballer.

 Mr Daw added: “But you are also known for something else, you have a reputation for infidelity.
 Is that reputation justified?”